octolaba/indexit/docs/qmd. claude-opus-4.7-xhigh/security.md

 }
 ```

-qmd's own ETag check is for cache freshness only — it overwrites the
+QMD's own ETag check is for cache freshness only — it overwrites the
 local cache when ETag changes, and otherwise reuses what's there.
 The
 actual blob fetch is delegated to `node-llama-cpp`'s
 `resolveModelFile`.
-There is no SHA / signature check in qmd code.
+There is no SHA / signature check in QMD code.

 The default *query-expansion* model is hosted under
 `hf:tobil/qmd-query-expansion-1.7B-gguf/...`, i.e. the maintainer's
-personal HuggingFace account (model card not pinned by hash from qmd's
+personal HuggingFace account (model card not pinned by hash from QMD's
 side).
 The default *embedding* and *rerank* models are under
 `ggml-org/...`, which is the well-known node-llama-cpp /
 ggml-quantised mirror.